 Setting up trials for your customers means deciding on whether it is going to be a free trial, paid trial, if any setup fee would be charged with the trial, how long it would last, and what feature set it would contain.
 The software gives you the option to configure a trial, since trials may not be necessary for all products.

-Presenting Payment Options
+Offering Payment Options

 When you offer multiple payment options (ACH, SEPA Direct Debit, PayPal, Amazon Pay), you will gain access to more customers.
-With an automated billing system in place, you would have to only set up the additional payment methods (that suit your business model, customer base, and the country where you operate from), rather than building the individual APIs from scratch.
+With an automated billing software in place, you would have to only set up the additional payment methods (that suit your business model, customer base, and the country where you operate from), rather than building the individual APIs from scratch.

 Integrating a Payment Gateway